By Mujtaba Khan

 Looking at the country rankings in energy efficiency it’s apparent that the most efficient countries are also the ones investing most into sustainable energy.
-It’s led by the usual suspects i.e. Germany and rest of EU, followed by US, China and India.
+It’s led by the usual suspects i.e. Germany and the rest of the EU, followed by the US, China, and India.
 While there might be a number of reasons why this is the case, I will argue that it’s primarily based on hard economics.
-According to one estimate, economic costs of indoor and outdoor pollution for our neighboring China and India were 10% and 7.69% respectively in 2013.
+According to one estimate, the economic costs of indoor and outdoor pollution for our neighboring China and India were 10% and 7.69% respectively in 2013.
 When you take this humongous costs into account, their sizable investments in renewable power (126.6B USD and 10.1B USD for China and India respectively) start to make sense.
 Any solutions we pursue must take into account the economic costs of burning fossil fuels.

-Therefore, I believe that our energy problems can largely be addressed by a two pronged approach:
+Therefore, I believe that our energy problems can largely be addressed by a two-pronged approach:

 The graph beneath depicts the energy generation round the clock from renewable energy sources primarily Wind, Water, and Solar power (WWS).
-There’s now widespread acceptance that across the three natural sources of WWS our country has more than enough potential to cover its energy needs e.g. just 1% of Pakistan’s landmass at 7960 sq km can host upto 655 GW of solar capacity and generate 787 TWh of power compared to 85.9 TWh total consumption.
+There’s now widespread acceptance that across the three natural sources of WWS our country has more than enough potential to cover its energy needs e.g. just 1% of Pakistan’s landmass at 7960 sq km can host up to 655 GW of solar capacity and generate 787 TWh of power compared to 85.9 TWh total consumption.
 So once batteries become cheap everything could be on solar plus batteries including transport.
 Wind potential in the coastal corridors of Gharo and Jhimpur alone is roughly 50GW.

 Clean Electricity 24/7